-- To work with Stripe Communications to drive applications, increase awareness of the Trust, improve marketing materials and consider further online formats. - To work with Stripe Communications to encourage an increase in legacies to the Trust through a dedicated legacies project. - To continue implementation of the online application systems for all Awards. - To keep under review all Award processes and criteria. - To keep under review membership of the Trust to ensure appropriate breadth of expertise and continued good governance. - To appoint a new Chair of the Board of Trustees in advance of the retirement of the current Chair. - To review the quality and effectiveness of the services provided to the Trust in line with the agreed timetable. - To be compliant with GDPR and all relevant laws and regulations.
+- To work with Stripe Communications to drive applications, increase awareness of the Trust, improve marketing materials and consider further online formats. - To work with Stripe Communications to encourage an increase in legacies to the Trust through a dedicated legacies project. - To work with Stripe Communications to provide communication support for applications from different funding streams. - To continue implementation of the online application systems for all Awards. - o To keep under review all Award processes and criteria. - To review processes on different funding streams and implement set timelines for opening and closing of award calls. - To keep under review membership of the Trust to ensure appropriate breadth of expertise and continued good governance. - To review the quality and effectiveness of the services provided to the Trust in line with the agreed timetable. - o To be compliant with GDPR and all relevant laws and regulations.